gmenegoz/pycraft/README.md

 After installing Python and Java, you can download this repository (master branch).
 Now, extract the zip archive contents and open the Pycraft folder.

 ### Launch the server
 Execute the "launcher.py" file.
-It will launch a Spigot server locally, on your computer, to which we would then connect to Minecraft so that our projects in Python can be run within the game.
-In order for a python script can communicate with a game of Minecraft, it is in fact your computer must be running the server.
+It will launch a Spigot server locally, on your computer, to which we would then connect via Minecraft, so that our scripts in Python will be run within the game.

+NOTE: In order for a python script to communicate with the Minecraft world, the Pycraft server must always be up and running.

 ## Minecraft
 Now open Minecraft.